-Any student who has a reflection, will be reminded in their period 5 lesson at about 3:00pm, they will then be expected to make their way to reflection.
+Any student who has a reflection, will be collected at the end of their lesson period 5.

 Break and lunch time reflections

 A reflection room will also operate during break and lunchtimes - if students are not adhering to the Ready, Respectful, Safe Code of Conduct during these times, they will spend the remainder of their social time in the room.
 Student attendance in the reflection room will be tracked and if a student is withdrawn from social times three times in a half term, they will be issued with a 100 reflection.